I beg to move,

 It is clear that the Government recognise that there are real problems at this end of the housing sector.
 Their consultation on leasehold reform was specifically about ground rents doubling and homes for sale on a leasehold basis.
 They have said that they will move against both, but they will take evidence in the meantime.
 A number of welcome initiatives have been announced to address many of the anomalies, including yesterday’s announcement by the Secretary of State on homes in the social rented sector.

 The hon.
 Member for Worthing West (Sir Peter Bottomley), my co-chair on the APPG, has continually raised many of the outstanding problems of leasehold for a number of years.
 It is encouraging that the Government are moving on a number of those.
 Leasehold reform is long overdue.
 The Conservative Government tried to fix leasehold in 1993, and the Labour Government tried to fix it with the Commonhold and Leasehold Reform Act 2002.
-Neither were successful.
+Neither was successful.
 It is more than time for movement now.
 Although the Minister is not directly involved in DCLG’s programme, I would welcome an indication of whether mortgage eligibility is on the Treasury’s radar and whether the Treasury, either separately or in partnership with DCLG, plans to deal with the problem and support DCLG’s proposed solutions.

 The ambition of all parties is to support home ownership, but because of these anomalies, that is further away for many people than ever.
 I look forward to hearing Front-Benchers’ responses to points raised in the debate.
 From my point of view, leasehold reform is part of mortgage eligibility.